-- 6.4.1 Following cessation of construction activities, monitoring of the Proposed Scheme should continue through a series of full site walkovers by appropriately qualified geotechnical engineers, engineering geologists or geomorphologists to inspect for signs of unexpected ground disturbance in both the Proposed Scheme earthworks in peat and areas on the natural slopes in the vicinity of but beyond the earthworks boundaries. - 6.4.2 Practically, this could form part of a scheduled earthworks asset inspection regime and such unexpected ground disturbances may, but not exhaustively, include: - Ponding on the upslope side of constructed elements (including earthworks and built infrastructure) - Subsidence and lateral displacement of tracks - Changes in the character of natural peat drainage within the permanent and temporary works boundaries and a 50m corridor either side of the Proposed Scheme (e.g. formation of new bog pools, development of quaking bog) - Blockage or under-performance of installed site drainage - Slippage or creep of peat where it has been stored or re-used - Development of tension cracks, compression features, bulging or quaking bog anywhere within the permanent and temporary works boundaries and 50m either side. - 6.4.3 Monitoring such as this should be undertaken on quarterly basis for the first year after construction and annually thereafter.
-In the event that unanticipated ground conditions are discovered during scheduled inspections, additional more frequent and targeted inspections may be required.
+- 6.4.1 Following construction, monitoring of the Proposed Scheme should continue through a series of full site walkovers by appropriately qualified and experienced geotechnical engineers, engineering geologists or geomorphologists; to inspect for signs of unexpected ground disturbance in both Proposed Scheme earthworks in peat and areas on natural slopes in the vicinity of and beyond these. - 6.4.2 Practically, this could form part of a scheduled earthworks asset inspection regime and such unexpected ground disturbances may, but not exhaustively, include: - Ponding on the upslope side of constructed scheme elements (including earthworks and built infrastructure) - Subsidence and lateral displacement of tracks - Changes in the character of natural peat drainage within the permanent and temporary works boundaries and a 50m corridor either side of the Proposed Scheme (e.g. formation of new bog pools, development of quaking bog) - Blockage or under-performance of installed site drainage - Slippage or creep of peat where it has been stored or re-used - Development of tension cracks, compression features, bulging or quaking bog anywhere within the permanent and temporary works boundaries and 50m either side. - 6.4.3 Monitoring such as this should be undertaken on a quarterly basis for the first year after construction and annually thereafter.
+In the event of unforeseen ground conditions encountered during scheduled inspections; additional, targeted inspections may be required.